-Cowley is alternative Oxford and as well as food from all over the globe, you’ll find some colourful urban art.
+Cowley is an alternative area of Oxford boasting food from all over the globe and colourful urban art.
 I like this creative interpretation of the Radcliffe Camera as well as the enormous lion on Catherine Street.

 10. Christ Church College

 Read next: My self-guided Harry Potter Oxford tour

 It’s no hidden gem but Christ Church is one of the most impressive colleges in Oxford and the location for some of the Harry Potter filming.
 Try to visit early or late to beat the crowds like I did.